 We’re happy to share the dashboard so you can download and adjust it for your project.
 Enjoy!

 Google Sheets is not limited to building dashboards and visualizing data.
 It is a multi-purpose tool where you can perform complex calculations, elaborate reporting, and many more.
 You may also use spreadsheets as a source to import data to your tool for project management, accounting, or anything else.
-So, when you need to integrate Jira with Google Sheets, Coupler.io will do the job.
+So, when you need to integrate Jira Cloud with Google Sheets, Coupler.io will do the job.
 Many data-oriented specialists already leverage this tool.
 Join them and forget about manual data import.
 Save your time and good luck with your data!Back to Blog